 How to Delete All Emails from One Sender

-If you want to delete every email from a specific sender, such as a particularly annoying business trying to sell you something you already own, follow these steps:
+If you want to delete every email from a specific sender or gmail contact, such as a particularly annoying business trying to sell you something you already own, follow these steps:

 - Type the name of the sender into the search bar and hit “Enter”.